Please help us throw ink at the devil by printing and distributing this article!!

 As the British government was conducting "peace negotiations" with the U.S. in Belgium, a huge armada was secretly assembling in Jamaica ready for the invasion of New Orleans.

-Protestant Prime Minister was assassinated just before the war began!!
+Christian Prime Minister was assassinated just before the war began!!

-On May 11, 1812, Spencer Perceval, the Protestant Christian Prime Minister of Great Britain, was brutally slain by an assassin from Liverpool, England, named John Bellingham.
+On May 11, 1812, Spencer Perceval, the Catholic Christian Prime Minister of Great Britain, was brutally slain by an assassin from Liverpool, England, named John Bellingham.
 He left a grieving widow and 12 children.

 Spencer Perceval.